Eacred/eacrd/README.md

   decred/ecrd:alpine
 ```

-And then run dcrctl commands against it.
+And then run eacrctl commands against it.
 For example:

 ```
-docker exec -ti ecrd-1 dcrctl getbestblock
+docker exec -ti ecrd-1 eacrctl getbestblock
 ```

 ### Running Tests